 Hooray for Sean Martin of High School Musicals -- the Origins who has two posts about this musical comedy.
 (It couldn't have been anything but comedy with those costumes, could it?!)
 In the first post, In Old Vienna, or Pickles, Sean explains the plot lines:

 -- a businessman from the US, accompanied by his daughter, has come to Vienna to take a holidayIt all sounds crazy, confusing -- and fun.
 Can't you imagine these high school students of 1936, still in the middle of the Great Depression, enjoying themselves?
-In Sean's second post, Pickles, he tells about a revision he found which improved upon the original.
-I don't know if the students in this photo performed the original or the revision.

 -- his "advertising expert" has also come along and makes it his mission to convert the entire city to "pickle mania"